Budget of the United Kingdom

 The Budget of His Majesty's Government is an annual budget set by HM Treasury for the following financial year, with the revenues to be gathered by HM Revenue and Customs and the expenditures of the public sector, in compliance with government policy.
 The budget statement is one of two statements made by the Chancellor of the Exchequer in the House of Commons, with the Spring Statement being made the following year.

 Budgets are usually set once every year and are announced in the House of Commons by the Chancellor of the Exchequer.
-Since autumn 2017 the United Kingdom budget typically takes place in the Autumn in order to allow major tax changes to occur annually, well before the start of the fiscal year.
-The most recent budget was presented by Rachel Reeves on 30 October 2024.
-The government has announced that the Autumn 2025 budget will take place on 26 November 2025.
+Since Autumn 2017 the United Kingdom budget typically takes place in the Autumn in order to allow major tax changes to occur annually, well before the start of the fiscal year.
+The most recent budget was presented by Rachel Reeves on 26 November 2025.
+The next budget is scheduled to be presented by John Healey on 28 October 2026.